synthetos/g2/README.md

-# TinyG 2 - Edge Branch
+# G2 - Edge Branch

 This branch (`edge`) is for the adventurous.
 It is not guaranteed to be stable.
 It's not guaranteed AT ALL.